iRocker Cruiser Ultra 2.0: Overview

 Another design change made to accommodate folding the Cruiser Ultra into a smaller package is the shift from a 1+2 Fin setup to a Twin Fin setup.
 With a Twin Fin design, both fins need to match or else you’ll be turning in circles all day no matter what you do. iRocker includes two, new, 9” fins for the Cruiser Ultra.
 These fins add stability and tracking ability to the Cruiser Ultra, but do detract from its overall maneuverability.

-To turn a full circle from a standstill took the Original Cruiser about five high-quality forward sweep strokes, but takes the Cruiser Ultra nearly seven to do the same.
+To turn a full circle from a standstill took the Original Cruiser about five high-quality forward sweep strokes, but takes the Cruiser Ultra 2.0 just over 8 paddle strokes to do the same.
 While this is a big change from model-to-model, the reality is that most people don’t do this exact maneuver on a regular basis.
-Steering the Cruiser Ultra while paddling and turning smaller amounts (left or right only, rather than a full circle) is still easily done and more comparable to the maneuverability of the Original Cruiser.
+Steering the Cruiser Ultra 2.0 while paddling and turning smaller amounts (left or right only, rather than a full circle) is still easily done.

 The two fin boxes are short-base fliplock that are the same as the “side” fins on the Original Cruiser (and other iRocker boards).
 Because of that, the current choices in fins are a little limited to either the included 9” fins or the 4.5” side fins (sold separately).
 Swapping the 9” fins for the 4.5” fins does increase maneuverability, but also reduces the tracking and stability.
 Hopefully we’ll see a new set of options for these fins in the future.